seminars-in-data-science-project-group/10-dim-of-op-change/README.md

 - **Figure 1** – Odds ratios comparing social dimensions in posts, comments, and post–comment interactions.
 - **Table 2** – Logistic regression models predicting opinion change using social dimensions, sentiment, and political variables.

-This work was completed as part of the **Machine Learning Reproducibility Challenge**.
+This work was completed as part of the **Seminars in Data Science** course.

 ---